-The outcome of this effort demonstrated the ability to reach another audience--one which spoke little English, but which was engaged in a viable economic activity.
-The process led to a strengthening of the Cooperative, and the establishment of a working relationship between the PEA and that organization.
+The outcome of this effort demonstrated the ability to reach another audience-one that spoke little English but was engaged in a viable economic activity.
+The process led to a strengthening of the co-operative and the establishment of a working relationship between the PEA and that organization.
 In addition, the PEA served as a legitimate vehicle for articulating needs and demands of a local group to larger funding sources.
-The equipment was donated by a foreign development agency which was convinced that the PEA was representing a grass-roots organization and that the resources would be used appropriately.
+The equipment was donated by a foreign development agency that was convinced that the PEA was representing a grass-roots organization and that the resources would be used appropriately.
 The PEA thus served as an interface between a small local group and an outside resource.
 The effort also demonstrated some of the limits of such an approach.
-There is an ongoing tension between the self-interest of the individual entreprenuers and the value of their time and the demands and services provided through the Cooperative and the PEA.
-Achieving a reasonable balance between these two forces requires a level of leadership and organizational ability which is not easily available.
+There is an ongoing tension between the self-interest of the individual entrepreneurs and the value of their time and the demands and services provided through the co-operative and the PEA.
+Achieving a reasonable balance between these two forces requires a level of leadership and organizational ability that is not easily available.